 The bottom line for unstructured data storage

 So, which approach comes out on top when it comes to NAS vs. object storage?
 In general, if you have applications that include fast-changing data and streamlined access, NAS is probably your best option.
-If you have workloads for which storage is more of an archive and don't need a super high level of native integration with applications, object is the way to go.
+If you have workloads for which storage is more of an archive, and you don't need a very high level of native integration with applications, object storage is the way to go.

 Scale also plays a part in your NAS vs. object storage decision.
 NAS systems differ wildly in how far they can scale, so it's possible that, at some point, you could grow beyond the limits of the NAS product you pick.